-English, PDF, 1,508kb
+English, PDF, 624kb

-English, PDF, 603kb
+English, PDF, 4,190kb

-Well-trained, well distributed and productive health workers are crucial for ensuring access to high quality and cost-effective health care in OECD countries.
-Current projects analyse different aspects of health workforce policy, including improving health workforce planning, dealing with geographic imbalances, and whether health workers put their skills to effective use in their jobs.
+Health workers are crucial for ensuring access to high quality and cost-effective care.
+Current projects analyse different aspects of health workforce policy, including how countries can improve their health workforce planning, what policymakers can do to ensure that doctors practice where they are most needed, and whether health workers put their skills to effective use in their jobs.

 Austria has low levels of labour migration from non-EU/EFTA countries.
 At the same time, intra-EU free mobility has grown significantly and since 2011, overall migration for employment is above the OECD average.
 It recently reformed its labour migration system, making it more ready to accept labour migrants where they are needed, especially in medium-skilled occupations in which there were limited admission possibilities previously.
 This publication analyses the reform and the Austrian labour migration management system in international comparison.